SolidCaterpillar/Engr101-AVC-Project/Installation instructions and code for AVC/install.md

 AVC_Challenge_Final.cpp<br>
 **Files to see the AVC maze and robot<br>** display_scene.html<br>
+Files for the maze
+table.bmp
+maze.txt

 **All of these files need to be in the same folder.**
-1. Download geom., images.h, robot.h, AVC_Challenge_Final.cpp  and  display_scene.html and put them in the same folder on your computer
+1. Download geom., images.h, robot.h, AVC_Challenge_Final.cpp, display_scene.html, table.bmp and maze.txt and put them in the same folder on your computer

 **Download links to the files:<br>** geom.h : https://gitlab.ecs.vuw.ac.nz/course-work/engr101/2022/project3/t1/engr101-project3-avc-team-1/-/raw/main/Installation%20instructions%20and%20code%20for%20AVC/geom.h?inline=false<br>